-Appendix I: Preceptor Remediation Plan
+Appendix L: Preceptor Remediation Plan

-Based on the assessment (Appendix A) completed at the \\\\\\ Residency Review Committee meeting, the following requirements have been identified as areas of focus for the upcoming year for this preceptor undergoing remediation.
+Based on the assessment completed at the Residency Review Committee meeting, the following requirements have been identified as areas of focus for the upcoming year for this preceptor undergoing remediation.

+for this preceptor undergoing re medianon.

+1.

+2.

+3.

+4.

 Activities and scheduling:

 Requirements Description of Activities to Meet Requirements Timeline

 1.

 2.

 3.

 4.

 Mentor sign-off: Date:

 Supervisor sign-off (if applicable):

 Approved by RRC on: